Deano7702/patients/README.md

-# Contacts
+# Patients
-Solution which reads a JSON file and creates objects to store the data, which is displayed in the console
+This solution reads a JSON file and creates patient objects using the patient class to store relevant information which is displayed to the console